 We look forward to working with you throughout your time at the University of South Dakota.

 Use of radioactive materials by faculty, staff, or students requires compliance with NRC and USD policies.
 Authorization and approval by the Radiation Safety Officer (RSO)is required for faculty.
 All persons working with radioactive material must receive training appropriate to their use and must be approved by the RSO.
 USD has a radioactive material license issued by the US Nuclear Regulatory Commission (NRC).
 The license authorizes faculty, staff and students to use radioactive materials in research and teaching.
 This is a Type B license of broad scope which does not permit the use of radioactive materials in patients or human subjects.

-Please use the SOP template below to write your laboratory-specific SOPs.
+Please use the Standard Operation Procedures (SOP) template below to write your laboratory-specific SOPs.
 All sections on the SOP template must be completed.
-Please refer to the corresponding Material Safety Data Sheet (insert link) to add important information on the SOPs per the manufacturer recommendations.
+Please refer to the corresponding Material Safety Data Sheet to add important information on the SOPs per the manufacturer recommendations.